vaduva-anca/Bugs/README.md

 # Bugs

+Below are some Bug samples that I wrote while working on previous projects.

 **Priority and Severity:** P1 - Critical

 **Title:** Banking application does not request a password during login, exposing sensitive financial data